 How to put in your contacts:

-- Check to makd sure the lens is not inside out.
+4. Check to make sure the lens is not inside out.
 The edges of the lens should curve straight up like a mixing bowl.
 If the lens is inside out, the edges will tend to bend over like the rim of a saucer.

 How to take out your contacts: